The Waltzing Matilda Centre, Winton

 “We are deeply aware of the value the John Villiers Outback Art Prize brings for Winton and the surrounding communities,” Dr Hirst said.
 “This event not only highlights the beauty, uniqueness and experiences of our landscape and country communities, but now provides an important avenue for youth to visually share their experiences of outback Australia.”

 This year’s John Villiers Outback Art Prize has once again attracted artists from all over Australia to help tell the story of the outback.
 Sue Smith, Lili Jacobsen, and Diane Quick were announced the winners out of 43 finalists, shortlisted from a total of 256 entries.
 The work of all the finalists will be on display at the Outback Regional Gallery at the Waltzing Matilda Centre in Winton until 7 May 2023.
-Additionally the finalist images can be viewed online and audiences can vote for People’s Choice Award until Thursday 4 May.
-A secondary online exhibition ‘Salon De Refuses’ is also accessible online and to audiences at the gallery foyer.
+Additionally, the images of the finalists’ artwork can be viewed online and audiences can vote for People’s Choice Award until Thursday 4 May.
+A secondary online exhibition ‘Salon De Refuses’, is also accessible online and to audiences at the gallery foyer.
 The galleries are available from https://www.matildacentre.com.au/

 With over 5,000 people expected to attend the exhibition over the coming weeks, there is no doubt this event puts country Queensland, and Winton, deservedly in the spotlight.